 The “gain efficiency” in dB/mW is the small-signal gain per unit pump power.
 It depends on various factors, including the efficiency of the pumping process, the (wavelength-dependent) transition cross-sections for the signal and the lifetime of the upper level of the amplifier transition, and also the mode area of the signal light and its overlap with the doped fiber core.
 A high gain efficiency is obtained in fibers with small mode areas: easily several dB/mW or even >10 dB/mW.
 Note that a high gain efficiency is not always desirable; to the contrary, it can cause strong ASE (see below) and thus limit the amount of energy which can be stored in the amplifier.

 The amplification works for some range of signal wavelengths.
 The width of that range, called the gain bandwidth, depends not only on the type of ion and the glass material (influencing the energy spread within the Stark level manifolds), but (at least for quasi-three-level systems) also on the degree of excitation of the upper level.
 Both the width and peak position of the gain spectrum may shift substantially e.g. when the pump power is increased.
 This is because the balance of stimulated emission and reabsorption, which have different wavelength dependencies, is changed.

-When the signal (or ASE, see below) becomes strong, stimulated emission depletes the population of the upper level and in that way reduces (saturates) the gain.
-The most efficient transfer of pump power to signal power occurs in the strongly saturated regime, because this maximizes useful stimulated emission by the signal while reducing spontaneous emission and ASE.
+When the signal (or ASE, see below) becomes strong, stimulated emission depletes the population in the upper level and in that way reduces (saturates) the gain.
+The most efficient transfer of pump power to signal power occurs in the strongly saturated regime because this maximizes useful stimulated emission by the signal while reducing spontaneous emission and ASE.

 Amplified Spontaneous Emission